hi-tech-AI/watermark-remove/README.md

       cd watermark-removal

+- Change Python version to 3.7 because tensorflow 1.15.0 does not support Python 3.8 or higher

+- Install the required packages

+      pip install -r requirements.txt

 - Since Google Colab uses the latest Tensorflow 2x version and this project uses 1.15.0, downgrade to Tensorflow 1.15.0 version and restart the runtime, (`although the new version of Google Colab does not need you to restart the runtime`).

       pip install tensorflow==1.15.0